WorkerFramework/worker-framework/readme.md

  should have a separate retry queue and a Worker instance listening on this retry queue.
 The other scenario is when your Worker is running unmanaged code that can segfault/crash Java.
-In this case, all running tasks will be retried, and potentially valid tasks can then end up in the rejected queue.
+In this case, all running tasks will be retried and potentially valid tasks can then end up being in the output queue, with an associated error response.
  To avoid this, the simplest way is to have single-threaded Worker instances for unmanaged code listening on the retry queue and use the autoscaler to scale as necessary.
 The alternative is to have only the Worker instances on the retry queue to be single threaded.

- Messages that are marked 'redelivered' and already have a retry count stamp that exceeds the retry limit will be put on the rejected queue.
+ Messages that are marked 'redelivered' and already have a retry count stamp that exceeds the retry limit will be put on the output queue with associated error response.

  Messages that cause a `TaskRejectedException` at task registration time will be republished back onto the input queue, but do not count towards the retry